QG from SymQRG: AdS$_3$/CFT$_2$ Correspondence as Topological Symmetry-Preserving Quantum RG Flow: Review of Turaev-Viro TQFT and fusion category

 Consider a very special linear combination of the Wilson loops $\omega$ given by \cite{ROBERTS1995771}\footnote{This collection of Wilson loops is often denoted as $\Omega$ in literature.
 However, since $\Omega$ is already used in this paper to represent the state corresponding to the physical boundary conditions, we instead denote this loop operator by $\omega$.}: \be \omega(C) = \mathcal{N} \sum_j^{k/2} d_j W^j(C)~. \ee

-This linear combination is special in that $\omega(C)$ is essentially a projector, constraining the flux across the loop $C$ to vanish, this operator plays an important role in the definition of the Levin-Wen string-net model\cite{Levin:2004mi} to be reviewed below, and it also has a nice physical interpretation in gravity language\cite{Chua:2023ios}, as we explain in Sec.~\ref{TQFTSECTION}.
+This linear combination is special in that $\omega(C)$ is essentially a projector, constraining the flux across the loop $C$ to vanish.
+This operator plays an important role in the definition of the Levin-Wen string-net model\cite{Levin:2004mi} reviewed in Sec.~\ref{briefreviewtqft}, and it also has a nice physical interpretation in gravity language\cite{Chua:2023ios}, as we explain in Sec.~\ref{TQFTSECTION}.
 Classically, the Wilson loop operator in representation $j$ on a closed loop $C$ would give the character of $j$ evaluated on the group element $g = \exp(\oint_C A)$.
-Characters satisfy the following identity: \be \sum_j d_j \textrm{tr}(R(g)) = \delta(g)~, \ee indeed leads to a projection to trivial flux through the loop $C$.
+Characters satisfy the following identity: \be \sum_j d_j \textrm{tr}(R_j(g)) = \delta(g)~, \ee which indeed leads to a projection onto trivial flux through the loop $C$.

 At finite $k$, this remains a projection operator.
 Normalization in a rational theory (where $k$ is finite and $G$ is compact) is usually chosen as \be \mathcal{N}^{-2} = D^2 \equiv \sum_j d_j^2~. \ee